Sunday, May 30, 1982

 Saturday, July 10, 1982

 Mom went out and bought a couch and a loveseat.
 Now our apartment is starting to look more like a home.
-Then Mom told me that she has decided that she is not going to marry Ed, after all.
-She said they are just too different from each other and she doesn’t think their marriage will work.
+Then Mom told me she had decided not to marry Ed after all.
+She said they are just too different, and she doesn’t think their marriage will work.
 I worry about our money running out.
 Oh, I wish I knew what was going to happen to us.

 Wednesday, July 14, 1982

 I enjoy being here.
-Elisabeth and I spend our days going to the beach or laying outside by the pool that came with our apartment.
-But since I worry so much about money, I am ready to go to work as soon as I can.
+Beth and I spend our days at the beach or lying outside by the pool that comes with our apartment.
+Since I worry so much about money, it’s hard for me to enjoy myself.
+I am ready to go to work as soon as I can.

 Ed came over this evening to tell Mom that since they have broken up, they should not see each other anymore.
 After he left, Mom was all in tears.
-I don’t get her, when he wants her she doesn’t want him, but now that he doesn’t want her, she wants him back.
-I really wish Iow all this is going to end!
+I don’t get her!
+When he wants her, she doesn’t want him, but now that he doesn’t want her, she wants him back.
+I really wish I knew how this was all going to end!

 Thursday, July 15, 1982

 When Ed came home from work today, Mom went to his house to see if they could patch things up.
-Then Mom came back and told us that we are invited over to eat dinner with the Laws.
+Then Mom came back and told us we were invited to dinner with the Laws.
 I don’t know if the wedding is on or off.
 I don’t care anymore.
-I just wish I knew what will happen to us.
+I just wish I knew what would happen to us.

 Saturday, July 17, 1982

-When we got home Mom asked me what I thought about moving to Canada.
-Canada?
-I didn’t know what to say, but I guess she has been thinking about Canada because it would be easy for us to get permanent residency since we have already lived there for so many years.
+When we got home, Mom asked me what I thought about moving to Canada.
+I didn’t know what to say, but I guess she’s been thinking about Canada, since it would be easy for us to obtain permanent residency, since we have already lived there for so many years.

 Sunday, July 18, 1982

 At church today a boy named Randy who is 17, asked me if I would marry him.
 I looked at him and laughed.
-Then he said, “No I am serious!
-I heard you guys are having a hard time trying to find out how you are going to stay, and my mom says if you get married you can stay.”
+Then he said, “No, I am serious!
+I heard you guys are having a hard time trying to find out how you are going to stay, and my mom says if you get married, you can stay.”
 Randy is a sweet guy.
-I thanked him for the offer and told him I was sure that if we are meant to be in this country, the Lord would open up a way.
+I thanked him for the offer and told him I was sure that if we were meant to be in this country, the Lord would open up a way.
+Randy seemed disappointed that I did not accept his offer.

-After church, Randy’s mom and dad came over to our apartment because they have been worried about us.
-They told us they were going to see what they could do to help us so that we can work here.
-Then Randy’s mom said that she liked me and, therefore, I was more than welcome to marry her son.
-I told her that Randy had already proposed to me, and I thanked her for the offer, too.
+After church, Randy’s mom and dad came over to our apartment because they had been worried about us.
+They told us they would see what they could do to help us work here.
+Then Randy’s mom said she liked me and that I was more than welcome to marry her son.
+I told her Randy had already proposed to me, and I thanked her for the offer.
 Randy’s Mom and Dad stayed for almost 3 hours and talked to us.
 They seemed to understand the mess we are in.
 After they left, I felt a lot better about everything.

 Monday, July 19, 1982

 Joanne, the next-door neighbor, came over with food for us.
-She is a single lady in her fifties who came over from Germany years ago.
+She is a single lady in her fifties who came to the United States from Germany years ago.
 She worries about us and is always asking us over to eat with her or bringing us food.
 She is such a nice lady!
-After she left, the Law’s came over for Family home evening.
-When it was time to go home, Ed said that he has been thinking about taking a break from having Family home evening with us for a while.
+After she left, the Laws came over for Family home evening.
+When it was time to go home, Ed said he had been thinking about taking a break from Family Home Evening with us for a while.
 Mom was hurt.
 I guess this means the wedding is off again.

-When it was 10:00 p.m.
-Joanne came over again to bring us ice cream and cake.
+At 10:00 p.m., Joanne came over again to bring us ice cream and cake.
 We are really blessed to have her as our neighbor.

 Tuesday, July 27, 1982

-We are running out of money, so Mom got a food order from the bishop.
-The bishop told Mom that we have to clean the church in exchange for the food.
-Mom told him that was no problem.
+We are running out of money, so Mom got a food order from the Bishop.
+The bishop told Mom we had to clean the church in exchange for food.
+Mom told him that it would be no problem.

 Saturday, July 31, 1982